open-food-systems-org/open-food-systems/docs/docs/future-food-technologies.md

 These may include:

-• ingredient transportation
+• ingredient transportation from farms to processors
-• refrigerated logistics
+• refrigerated logistics for perishable components
-• cold chain management
+• cold chain management from production to consumption
-• automated warehouse systems
+• automated warehouse systems for efficiency
-• last-mile delivery networks
+• last-mile delivery networks for cartridges
-• cartridge distribution systems
+• cartridge distribution systems with return logistics
-• reverse logistics for container returns
+• reverse logistics for container returns and refilling
+• bulk ingredient transport for processing
+• bioreactor media supply chains
+• cell line transport in cryogenic conditions
+• international shipping for specialty ingredients
+• urban delivery infrastructure with low-emission vehicles
+• rural delivery adaptations for distance
+• emergency logistics for disaster response
+• military logistics for operations
+• space logistics for off-world settlements

 Transportation industries involved:

-• cargo trucking
+• cargo trucking at all scales
-• electric delivery fleets
+• electric delivery fleets with zero emissions
-• autonomous vehicle systems
+• autonomous vehicle systems for efficiency
-• shipping and freight logistics
+• shipping and freight logistics globally
-• rail transport
+• rail transport for bulk movement
-• air freight for specialized ingredients
+• air freight for specialized and urgent ingredients
-• urban delivery infrastructure
+• urban delivery infrastructure including bike and pedestrian
+• cold chain specialized carriers
+• cryogenic transport for biologicals
+• intermodal container systems
+• warehouse and distribution center operation
+• inventory management systems
+• tracking and tracing technology
+• customs and border crossing facilitation
+• trade documentation and compliance

-New vehicle categories may be developed specifically for food ingredient distribution and cartridge transport.
+New vehicle categories may be developed specifically for food ingredient distribution and cartridge transport, including temperature-controlled autonomous pods for urban delivery.

 ---